DavidVentura/blog/blog/raw/withings-re/POST.md

 I don't know why this is off, but 0.91&ndash;0.92 is _awfully close_ to the yard:meter ratio (0.9144), so the dissector shows both the raw value and one coming from "yards".

----

-i haven't yet seen the actual _data_ from the watch (heartrate)

-some interesting stuff:
+Other interesting stuff:

-- distance may be in yards?? need to confirm.
-- data about the user is sent every time the app is used (age, weight, height)
+- Data about the user (name, height, weight, preferred units, etc) is sent _every time_ the app is used
-- the time is set every time the app is used (isn't it a _watch_??)
+- The current time is set _every time_ the app is used (isn't it a _watch_??)
-- you can send images to the watch ?! need to understand the format
+- The phone send "images" to the watch?!
+I assume they are icons (metadata says 32x32 or 8x8), but I did not understand the format yet
-- large packets seem.. incomplete. need to understand how they work

-sometimes the packets are too long for the MTU and get fragmented
+Sometimes the packets are too long for the MTU and get fragmented
 ```
 Bluetooth Attribute Protocol
     [Expert Info (Warning/Protocol): Packet size exceed current ATT_MTU]